What's in the 'Feeling and being sick' section?

 - If the smell of food is making you feel sick, try asking someone to help prepare food for you.
 Closing the kitchen door can also reduce the smell.

 - Some food and drinks can help.
 For example, some people find ginger or peppermint drinks can help.
-Try ginger beer or mint tea.
+Try grated ginger in hot water, ginger beer, or mint tea.

 - Try avoiding very spicy, fatty or sweet foods as these may make nausea worse.